bgeri74/SamuVocab/README.md

 # SamuVocab, exp.
 7, cognitive mental organs: MPU (Mental Processing Unit), acquiring higher-order knowledge

+# This project was forked from the original SamuVocab GitHub repository(https://github.com/nbatfai/SamuVocab).

+- In order to use this project, you must have Python installed on your computer.
+The suggested version is 3.4.

 - The agent learns and recognizes a vocabulary of 20 words.
 It is shown in video at https://youtu.be/KGUrMSvD4RI
 - The agent is learning and recognizing a vocabulary of 1200 words.
 It is shown in video at https://youtu.be/kjhJ7Q-7Ys0
 - The agent has learned and recognized the first 375 of the 1200 words then it has run out of 16 Gb memory :(